context-space/context-space/web/content/blogs/why-tool-first.md

 ---
 id: why-tool-first
-title: Beyond the Black Box: Why We're Building Context Space 'Tool-First'
+title: Beyond the Black Box: Why We're Building Context Space as a Tool-First Infrastructure
 description: Current AI agents operate like a black box.
 We believe the future is 'Tool-First'—transforming complex capabilities like memory and orchestration into standard, observable tools to build truly robust and controllable AI.
 publishedAt: 2025-07-18
 category: Context Engineering